Starting a Business

 Employment practices liability insurance

-This type of insurance protects you in the event you’re found legally liable for any of the following:
+This type of insurance can offer financial protection if you’re found legally liable for any of the following:

 • Wrongful termination